12 UFO Myths Scientists Wish You Would Stop Believing

 MYTH: Area 51 is where the government stashes alien remains and crashed spaceships

 We actually don’t know what’s hidden on the military base known as Area 51 in the Nevada desert, because it’s top-secret.
 It started as a test site for high-altitude U-2 bomber planes in the 1950s, when Roswell fever was still rampant—commercial pilots who saw the U-2s flying above 60,000 feet were reporting UFOs left and right, but the U.S. government wasn’t explaining what they’d seen because of the project’s secrecy, according to Popular Mechanics.
-Since then, the site has been used for testing other experimental aircraft and possibly advanced weapons and military equipment.
-Check out these 10 things the government doesn’t want you to know about Area 51.
+Since then, the site has been used for testing other experimental aircraft and possibly advanced weapons and military equipment, but that’s just one of the 10 things the government doesn’t want you to know about Area 51.

 MYTH: The government hides UFO evidence from us

 Well, this appears to be true, in the sense that the governments of the United States and Russia, at least, have historically preferred their citizens to believe that extraterrestrials have visited than to fess up and describe the top-secret military maneuvers that look so much like UFOs.
 But last year, the Pentagon admitted that it had funded a program called the Advanced Aerospace Threat Identification Program for several years, with the purpose of investigating reports of UFOs, including the videos of an object followed by Navy fighter jets over California from 2004.
 Although no one’s come up with an explanation for the object, Oberg says we shouldn’t automatically conclude that it’s an alien visitor.
 “The ‘residue fallacy’ of UFO arguments is: We can’t explain it; therefore, it’s a miracle.”
 NASA actually employs someone to protect the Earth from organic or biological material that astronauts might bring back with them.